patroni/patroni/docs/patronictl.rst

 Description
 """""""""""

-``patronictl history`` shows a history of failover and/or switchover events from the cluster, if any.
+``patronictl history`` shows a history of failover and switchover events from the cluster, if any.

 The following information is included in the output: